 How can we speed up decisions?
 One suggestion is to place “decisions to be made” at the top of your meeting agenda.

-Application of the Four SLID Roles to Interpreting Strategy Documents
+Application of the Four LIDS Roles to Interpreting Strategy Documents

 I have written a series of articles on how to interpret strategy documents.
-You could also use each of the four SLID perspectives to enhance the understanding.
+You could also use each of the four LIDS perspectives to enhance the understanding.
 For example,

 - You could see the new strategy and vision as part of a longer narrative arc for the organization.
 Some values and capabilities with remain, but others will propel the story forward.